VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

 - **Cost-Efficient Scalability**: Harness the limitless scalability of the cloud without being burdened by licensing costs.
 Your potential knows no bounds.

-# OpenLane Design Stages
+# About OpenLane

+OpenLane is an open-source automated toolchain for designing Application-Specific Integrated Circuits (ASICs) from RTL (Register-Transfer Level) to GDSII (Graphic Data System II) layout.
+It streamlines the ASIC design process by integrating various open-source tools, allowing for efficient chip development and tape-out without human intervention.

 OpenLane flow consists of several stages.
 By default, all flow steps are run in sequence.
 Each stage may consist of multiple sub-stages.
-OpenLane can also be run interactively as shown here.
+OpenLane can also be run interactively.

 ![image](https://github.com/VardhanSuroshi/pes_pd/assets/132068498/c216442f-36bd-45e4-8659-2de69d4945d8)